exploratory-io/book/faq.md

 > brew uninstall r
 ```

+## I'm on Windows and getting error stating "Could not install R" or "Could not install Git".

+If you change the installation path for R and Git during the installation you will see these errors.
+We support only the default location for the installation of R and Git for now.
+Please restart Exploratory Desktop app and you will be asked to install them again.
+This time, please select the default location.
+We are working on supporting the different location in the next release though.

 ## What version of R is required ?

 - R 3.2.0 or greater for Exploratory Desktop for R (rstats) 3.2 version.